pluginever/wp-content-pilot/readme.txt

 If your server is not connected to the Internet, then you can use this method-

 1. Download the plugin by clicking on the red button above.
 A ZIP file will be downloaded.
-2. Login to your siteÃ¢â‚¬â„¢s admin panel and navigate to Plugins -> Add New -> Upload.
+2. Login to your site admin panel and navigate to Plugins -> Add New -> Upload.
 3. Click choose file, select the plugin file and click install

 ###Install Using FTP